danikaze/eddt/README.md

 Some `Outputters` could act as a _middle-ware_ for `Outputters` as well. (i.e. the [Rotator](src/outputters/rotator.ts) accepts several `InfoGenerators` and manages the info outputting it into only one file via another piped `Outputter`)

+There are [middlewares](src/info-generators/middleware) for the `InfoGenerators` as well.
+They take the incoming data and can cancel the generation (by returning `undefined` or returning a modified version of the data itself)

 ## Is it safe?

 Completely!